Ali Khamenei: Other fatwas

-In 2010, Khamenei issued a fatwa that bans any insult to the Sahabah (companions of Muhammad) as well as Muhammad's wives.
+In 2010, Khamenei issued a fatwa that banned any insult to the Companions of the Prophet.
 The fatwa was issued to reconcile legal, social, and political disagreements between Sunni and Shia.
-In 2017, he issued a fatwa against women riding bicycles in public.
+In 2017, he issued a fatwa stating that women should avoid riding bicycles in the presence of non-Mahram men, while indicating it may be permissible if modesty guidelines are observed, that it "not attract strangers."